 In 1901, the Melville Clark Piano Company introduced the Apollo line of pianos and player pianos (not to be confused with the Japanese brand “Apollo” from the mid 20th Century).
 Melville Clark was an inventor and innovator, and these Apollo instruments were built as high quality, advanced instruments for their time.
 Apollo built pianos and player pianos under the names of Apollo, Art-Apollo and Apollophone (a player piano with a built in phonograph).
-In the 1920s, the famous Rudolph Wurlitzer Company gained control of both Melville Clark and Apollo, and they continued to build the Apollo line of pianos until the World War 2 era.
+By the 1920s, the famous Rudolph Wurlitzer Company had gained completed control of both Melville Clark and Apollo brand names, and Wurlitzer continued to build pianos under both the Melville Clark and Apollo labels until the World War II era.

 INSTRUMENT CATALOGS & EPHEMERA

 Can you find your instrument listed in these antique catalogs?

-Early 20th Century Illustrated Wurlitzer sales catalog featuring both “Wurlitzer” and “Apollo” brand of pianos and player pianos.
+Wurlitzer sales catalog featuring both “Wurlitzer” and “Apollo” brand of pianos and player pianos, circa 1930

-Typical early 20th Century advertisements for the Apollo brand pianos and player pianos
+Early 20th Century advertisements for Apollo pianos and player pianos